awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

      ```
      kubectl version --short
      ```
    + Get the Kubernetes version of your nodes with the following command\.
+This command returns all self\-managed and managed Amazon EC2 and Fargate nodes\.
+Each Fargate pod is listed as its own node\.

      ```
      kubectl get nodes
      ```

-   If your nodes are more than one Kubernetes minor version older than your control plane, then you must upgrade your nodes to a newer Kubernetes minor version before you update your cluster's Kubernetes version\.
-For more information, see [Kubernetes version and version skew support policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) in the Kubernetes documentation\.

-   We recommend that you update your nodes to your cluster's current pre\-update Kubernetes minor version prior to your cluster update\.
-Your nodes must not run a newer Kubernetes version than your control plane\.
-For example, if your control plane is running version 1\.17 and your nodes are running version 1\.15, update your nodes to version 1\.16 or 1\.17 \(recommended\) before you update your cluster’s Kubernetes version to 1\.18\.
-For more information, see [Self\-managed node updates](update-workers.md)\.
+   The Kubernetes minor version of the managed and Fargate nodes in your cluster must be the same as the version of your control plane's current version before you update your control plane to a new Kubernetes version\.
+For example, if your control plane is running version 1\.17 and any of your nodes are running version 1\.16, update your nodes to version 1\.17 before updating your control plane's Kubernetes version to 1\.18\.
+We also recommend that you update your self\-managed nodes to the same version as your control plane before updating the control plane\.
+For more information see [Updating a managed node group](update-managed-node-group.md) and [Self\-managed node updates](update-workers.md)\.
+To update the version of a Fargate node, delete the pod that is represented by the node and redeploy the pod after you update your control plane\.

-1. The pod security policy admission controller is enabled on Amazon EKS clusters running Kubernetes version 1\.13 or later\.
-If you're upgrading your cluster to Kubernetes version 1\.13 or later, ensure that the proper pod security policies are in place before you update to avoid any issues\.
+1. The pod security policy admission controller is enabled by default on Amazon EKS clusters\.
+Before updating your cluster, ensure that the proper pod security policies are in place before you update to avoid any issues\.
 You can check for the default policy with the following command:

    ```
    kubectl get psp eks.privileged